computerlegs/live-keys/README.md

 *Designed to make building in public easier*

-⚠️✅ SAFETY WARNING: Install `live-keys` in a NEW FOLDER, as a NEW PROJECT.
+⚠️✅ Install `live-keys` in a NEW FOLDER, as a NEW PROJECT.
 It is a seperate code-base to your project.

 Once you establish your `keys.json` file treat it like any other key.
 Safely, securely, and offline unless you know what you're doing.

 ❌ Did you read the note above?
 DO NOT INSTALL `live-keys` in your main codebase.
 Start a new project with a new folder!
 This seperation is how your keys are obfuscated: a simple HTTP call, offline.